torwhite/R-Intro/_episodes/00-setup.md

 ## Setup files:

-Please download the following files to particpate in the workshop:
+Please download the following files to particpate in the workshop: script file:

 ## About the Data Used in this Workshop:

-The datasets used in this workshop are commosn "built-in" datasets in R, one  called cars and another called colleges.
+The datasets used in this workshop are common "built-in" datasets in R, one  called cars and another called colleges.
 This means that the datasets are already pre-loaded in R and do not need to be imported from another source (csv, excel etc.).
 In the workshop, you will learn how to interact with these datasets.

-{% include links.md %}